Antonov An-12: Design and development

-Developed from the Antonov An-8, the An-12 was a military version of the An-10 passenger transport.
-The first prototype An-12 flew in December 1957 and entered Soviet military service in 1959.
+Developed from the Antonov An-8, the An-12 was a militarised version of the An-10 passenger transport.
+The first prototype An-12 performed its maiden flight in December 1957 and entered Soviet military service two years later.
 Initially, the aircraft was produced at the State Aviation Factory in Irkutsk, Siberia.
-From 1962, production was transferred to Tashkent, where 830 were built.
-Later, production moved to Voronezh and Kazan.
+From 1962, production was transferred to Tashkent, where 830 aircraft were built.
+Later, production was reallocated to Voronezh and Kazan.

 In military use, the An-12 has capacity for up to 100 fully equipped paratroopers or 20000 kg of cargo, which is loaded through the rear loading ramp/door.

-In terms of configuration, size, and capability, the aircraft is similar to the United States-built Lockheed C-130 Hercules.
-Soviet military and former-Soviet An-12s have a defensive tail gun turret.
+In terms of configuration, size, and capability, the aircraft is similar to the United States–built Lockheed C-130 Hercules.
+Soviet military and former Soviet An-12s have a defensive tail gun turret.

 Chinese production

-In the 1960s, China purchased several An-12 aircraft from the Soviet Union, along with a license to assemble the aircraft locally.
+In the 1960s, China purchased several An-12 aircraft from the Soviet Union, along with a licence to assemble the aircraft locally.
 Due to the Sino-Soviet split, the Soviet Union withdrew its technical assistance.
 The Xi'an Aircraft Company and Xi'an Aircraft Design Institute reverse-engineered the An-12 for local production, and the first flight of a Chinese-assembled An-12 was delayed until 1974 after USSR ceased production in 1973.

 In 1981, the Chinese version of the An-12, designated Y-8, finally entered production.
 Since then, the Y-8 has become one of China's most popular military and civilian transport/cargo aircraft, with many variants produced and exported.
 A Tu-16/H-6 bomber navigator cockpit design was chosen for the Y-8 instead of the original An-12 shorter navigator cockpit design, as the H-6 bomber had been in serial production for some time.
-Although the An-12 is no longer in use either in Russia or in Ukraine, the Y-8 is upgraded and produced in China.
+Although the An-12 is no longer in production either in Russia or Ukraine, the Y-8 is upgraded and produced in China.
 The latest Y8-F600 is a joint venture between the Shaanxi Aircraft Company, Antonov Aeronautical Scientific Technical Complex (ASTC), and Pratt & Whitney Canada.
 The Y8-F600 has a redesigned fuselage, western avionics, PW150B turboprop engines with an R-408 propeller system, and a two-crew glass cockpit.